docutils/docutils/prest/doc/src/directives.rst

     The number of section levels that are numbered by this directive.
     The default is unlimited depth.

+``format`` : string
+    A space-separated list of number formats to use for each level of hierarchy, where each of the number formats contains one of the
+    following:

+    ``i``
+       Lowercase Roman numerals
+    ``I``
+       Uppercase Roman numerals
+    ``a``
+       Lowercase alphabetic
+    ``A``
+       Uppercase alphabetic
+    ``1``
+       Arabic numeral

+    Any missing format item defaults to ``1``.
+For example, the string ``I A (i)`` formats top-level section numbers using uppercase Roman numerals, the second level using uppercase alphabetic, the third using lowercase Roman numerals in parentheses and the rest using Arabic numerals.

 ``prefix`` : string
     An arbitrary string that is prefixed to the automatically generated section numbers.
 It may be something like "3.2.", which